LokiFK/Kalender-Backend/README.md

     - This method checks the given token and returns it if it's correct and not yet expired.
 - `Auth::logout()`
     - This method deletes the token from the database which logs the user out.

+Adjustments for our specific programm is a variable status.
+At the beginning of an request the token is written of the session, get or post parameters and the associated user with information about his account and admin status is loaded.
+There are 6 diffrent status-values:
+- 0: a guest with no session
+- 1: a user that has not approved his mail yet
+- 2: a normal user
+- 3: a admin
+- 4: a admin thats a nure
+- 5: a admin thats a doctor

 ### DB
 Using DB, you can query databases without having to connect every time.
 There are two different methods: